Ohad Ashkenazi: TV career

 In 2008, Ashkenazi once again joined forces with the Reshet Broadcasting Company and co-created with Yoav Gross the hit show "Comedians at Work".
 The successful show was placed on prime time television for seven consecutive seasons.
 The format was sold and later produced in Russia, France and Germany.
 In 2008, Ashkenazi continued to create and edit another hit comedy show, "Shavua Sof".

 Other successful shows Ashkenazi created for the Reshet Broadcasting Company include: "Oblivious", a game show, "Family Business" and "Power of 10".
 In August 2010, Ashkenazi was appointed Head Manager of the Israeli division of Viacom's Comedy Central Channel.
 He was in charge of the successful launch of the channel in Israel in 2011, and continued to develop more original comedy shows for the channel including: "Comeback", "The Wedding Seasons", the TV sitcom "Red Band"(Season 2) and a comedy strip called, "The Comedy Central University".
 Ashkenazi played a pivotal role in the acquisition of future, English-speaking Comedy Central shows.

 In 2012, under Ashkenazi's management, the Comedy Central Channel aired two more original comedy shows: "Outlawed", a stand-up comedy show with Roei Levi and Lucy Aharish, and "Singles", a humoristic dating show.
 That same year, Ashkenazi co-developed the innovative sketch show "The Green Project" alongside acclaimed animator Eyal Be.
 The show format was later sold to Lithuania, Uruguay, China and other countries throughout the world.
 It was also in this year that Ashkenazi was invited to join the International Development Team of Comedy Central, led by Jill Offman, the International Head of the Comedy Central brand.

 In 2013, Ashkenazi developed the reality sitcom "The Life of Avi The Singer", and the talk show, "Creatures of the Night".
-In 2014, Ashkenazi began collaborating with internet celebrities and produced the comedy project, "Zero Movie", by internet comedians Or Paz and Tom Treger.
+In 2014, Ashkenazi began collaborating with internet celebrities and produced the comedy project, "Zero Movie", by internet comedians Or Paz and Tom Trager.
 That year, Ashkenazi also produced the dating game show, "Babe Magnet".